DavidC-Works/cole_portfolio/README.md

-## About ME
+## About Me
 - Hey!
-I'm David Cole, a undergrad at Western Governers University (WGU) currently completing "Web Development Foundation (D276)"
+I'm David Cole, a undergrad at Western Governers University (WGU) currently completing "Web Development Foundation (D276)".
 - This project is my perfromance assessment and allows me to demonstrate my skills in HTML, CSS, and Javascript in order to recieve credit for the course.

 ## Project Overview